Slit Gong (Atingting kon)

-Amy Fusselman is a writer and editor based in New York City.
+Amy Fusselman is a writer based in New York City.
 She is the author of The Pharmacist’s Mate and 8, or more recently, The Pharmacist’s Mate/8.
-Her new book, Savage Park: A Meditation on Play, Space and Risk for Americans Who Are Nervous, Distracted and Afraid to Die, came out in hardcover in Jan 2015 and paperback in Jan 2016.
+Her new book, Savage Park: A Meditation on Play, Space and Risk for Americans Who Are Nervous, Distracted and Afraid to Die, came out in hardcover in Jan 2015 and paperback in Jan 2016 from Houghton Mifflin Harcourt.
 She is currently working on a book about parenting.